DuxfordSBD/duxfordsbd.github.io/participating/register.md

 The adults race has three categories: aged 16+, elite and veterans (55+).
 The elite category was new for 2019 and is for teams that have previously, or predict they will, complete the [1.4 mile race route][2] in less than 10 minutes.
 Please ensure ages on the day are [as per the general rules][general_rules].

-Both races will start at the John Barleycorn with the childrens race starting at 12 pm and the adults race at 1:30pm.
+Both races will start at the Plough with the childrens race starting at 12 pm and the adults race at 1:30pm.

 Places are limited and will be allocated on a first come first serve basis.
 Entry costs are as follows: